anurye/anurye.github.io/_projects/1_six_dof_serial_manipulator.md

 The aim was to:

-1. Model the 6-DoF manipulator kinematics analytically.
+1. Derive the analytical solution to the kinematic problem.
 2. Implement trajectory planning in joint and task space.
-3. Test and validate the kinematic model in both simulated and real environments.
+3. Test and validate the solution in both simulated and real environments.

-Key challenges:

-- **Managing singularities during inverse kinematics:** Singularities were addressed by analyzing the Jacobian and excluding configurations leading to rank deficiency.
-- **Synchronizing multi-joint trajectories for smooth motion:** This was critical for ensuring the manipulator's accuracy and efficiency during real-time tasks.

 ---